xgeeks-geekathon/team-viriathus-vis/BUSINESS_CASE.md

 1\.
 Integration with Development Tools:

+   - Integrate the AI assistant with project management tools like Jira, Asana, Trello, etc.
    - Integrate the AI assistant with popular development tools like GitHub, GitLab
-   - Integrate with monitoring or observability tools like DataDog, Splunk, New Relic, etc.
+   - Integrate the AI assistant with monitoring/observability tools like DataDog, Splunk, New Relic, etc.
-   - Integrate with project management tools like Jira, Asana, Trello, etc.
+   - Integrate the AI assistant with error tracking tools like Sentry, Rollbar, etc.

 2\.
 Deployment Strategy: